 2. Inward turning is the second stage.

-Hold the attention undivided; pay attention only to your chosen aspect of Spirit.
+Hold your attention undivided; pay attention only to your chosen aspect of Spirit.

 When the attention wanders, gently bring it back time and again to the frontal gaze and your chosen aspect of Spirit.